isl-org/OpenBot/open-code/README.md

 # OpenBot Playground

 OpenBot Playground is based on the open source project

+## Key features